vyp/dots/readme.md

 ## ♻️ Minimalism

-- I should not have to waste time with unnecessary or superfluous stuff. ⏳
+- I should not have to waste time with superfluous stuff. ⏳

 # Credits